Meiringen: Geography

-Meiringen is located in the eastern Bernese Oberland region, in the Haslital on the upper reaches of the river Aare, upstream of Lake Brienz.
+Meiringen is located in the eastern Bernese Oberland region, in a valley of the upper reaches of the river Aare, called Haslital, upstream of Lake Brienz.
 It lies at the foot of several mountain passes, including the Brünig Pass to the valley of the Sarner Aa and hence central Switzerland, the Joch Pass to Engelberg, the Susten Pass to the upper valley of the Reuss, the Grimsel Pass to the valley of the Rhone and hence southern Switzerland, and the Grosse Scheidegg Pass to Grindelwald.

 On the right bank of the Aare, the municipality of Meiringen rises from an elevation of 600 m on the valley floor to the Brünig Pass at 1008 m and beyond that to a point at 1375 m on the slopes of the Wilerhorn.
 On the left bank it stretches up into the Alps and reaches an elevation of 3191 m at the summit of the Wellhorn.
 It includes the village of Meiringen and the settlements of Sand, Stein, Eisenbolgen, Hausen, Balm, Unterbach and Unterheidon in the valley, the village of Brünigen in the Brünig Pass and the hamlets of Prasti, Zaun and Wylerli on the slopes above the valley.

 The municipality has an area, As of 2009, of 40.59 km2.
 Of this area, 17.75 km2 or 43.7% is used for agricultural purposes, while 13.27 km2 or 32.7% is forested.
 Of the rest of the land, 3.04 km2 or 7.5% is settled (buildings or roads), 0.53 km2 or 1.3% is either rivers or lakes and 6.09 km2 or 15.0% is unproductive land.

 Of the built up area, housing and buildings made up 3.1% and transportation infrastructure made up 3.3%.
 Out of the forested land, 29.7% of the total land area is heavily forested and 1.4% is covered with orchards or small clusters of trees.
 Of the agricultural land, 3.3% is used for growing crops and 17.8% is pastures and 22.5% is used for alpine pastures.
 All the water in the municipality is in rivers and streams.
 Of the unproductive areas, 5.6% is unproductive vegetation and 9.4% is too rocky for vegetation.